 All of the vertebrate, vascular plant and vegetation mapping projects were managed locally at the Network level with the assistance of scientists familiar with each of the parks.
 The larger, more broadly-based inventories were managed at the national level.
 To learn more about the 12 basic inventories visit the national I&M page.

-To learn about NCBN park-specific plant, animal and vegetation mapping inventories, please visit our inventory report page, and check out one of our inventories in action, below.
+To learn about NCBN park-specific plant, animal and vegetation mapping inventories, please visit our inventory report page.